What Is "MotorBikePacking"? Want to Ride LIGHTER and FARTHER?

 Bikepacking has grown in popularity with the availability of lightweight gear designed for backpacking.
 Let your BIKE carry the load - not your backpack!

 BOTH bikepacking and MotorBikePacking involve self-contained travel and camping.
 Both combine our love of the outdoors, exploration, and wilderness access.
-In fact, like me, you might enjoy BOTH adventure motorcycle tours and bikepacking adventures – different modes in different places and times.
+In fact, like me, you might enjoy BOTH light motorcycle tours and bikepacking adventures – different modes in different places and times.

 Who chooses lightweight MotorBikePacking and why?